Hussein of Jordan: Tensions with Israel

 Hussein's support for Netanyahu soon backfired.
 Israel's actions during the 1996 Qana massacre in Southern Lebanon, the Likud government's decision to build settlements in East Jerusalem, and the events at the Temple Mount where clashes between Palestinian and Israeli police ensued after Israeli tunnel diggings around the Mount, generated an uproar of criticism for Netanyahu in the Arab World.
 On 9 March 1997 Hussein sent Netanyahu a three-page letter expressing his disappointment.
 The King lambasted Netanyahu, with the letter's opening sentence stating: "My distress is genuine and deep over the accumulating tragic actions which you have initiated at the head of the Government of Israel, making peace – the worthiest objective of my life – appear more and more like a distant elusive mirage."

 Four days later, on 13 March, a Jordanian soldier patrolling the borders between Jordan and Israel in the north near the Island of Peace, killed seven Israeli schoolgirls and wounded six others.
 The King, who was on an official visit to Spain, returned home immediately.
 He travelled to the Israeli town of Beit Shemesh to offer his condolences to the grieving families of the Israeli children killed.
-He went on his knees in front of the families, telling them that the incident was "a crime that is a shame for all of us.
+He went in front of the families, telling them that the incident was "a crime that is a shame for all of us.
 I feel as if I have lost a child of my own.
 If there is any purpose in life it will be to make sure that all the children no longer suffer the way our generation did."
 His gesture was received very warmly in Israel, and Hussein sent the families $1 million in total as compensation for the loss of life.
 The soldier was determined to be mentally unstable by a Jordanian military tribunal and was sentenced to 20 years in prison, which he served entirely.

 Clashes between Israeli forces and Palestinian groups in Gaza and the West Bank surfaced.
 Hussein's wife, Queen Noor, later claimed her husband was having trouble sleeping: "Everything he had worked for all his life, every relationship he had painstakingly built on trust and respect, every dream of peace and prosperity he had had for Jordan's children, was turning into a nightmare.
 I really did not know how much more Hussein could take."